What is Tandem Skydiving?

 Who is Your Tandem Instructor?

-Your tandem instructor isn’t just someone who likes skydiving — they’re one of the most highly trained and experienced people at the dropzone.
-To earn a tandem instructor rating, a skydiver must:
+Your tandem instructor isn't just someone who likes skydiving.
+In fact, they're one of the most trained and experienced people at the dropzone.
+Specifically, to earn a tandem instructor rating, a skydiver must:

 • Hold a D-License (the highest USPA skydiving license)